-The teacher selects a one-mile flat course, free of obstacles and safety concerns.
+The teacher will select a one-mile flat course, free of obstacles or safety concerns.

-The teacher will use a stopwatch to measure how long it takes a student to complete a one-mile run.
+The teacher will use a stopwatch to measure the time it takes a student to complete a one-mile run.

-- warm up - start to run on the teacher's call - pace him- or herself by finding a comfortable pace that is maintainable for the entire mile - be permitted to walk if he or she can no longer run; however, when walking, the student should try to walk at a fast pace instead of strolling.
+- warm up - start to run on the teacher's call - pace him- or herself by finding a comfortable pace that is maintainable for the entire mile - be permitted to walk if he or she can no longer run; however, when walking the student should try to walk at a fast pace instead of strolling.